wilcoxen-courses/x460-monte/README.md

 ## Input Data

-All data came from the US Energy Information Administration (EIA).
+All data came from the US Energy Information Administration (EIA)'s [Monthly Energy Review](https://www.eia.gov/totalenergy/data/monthly/index.php).
 The input files are included in the repository in the `eia` subdirectory.

 ## Deliverables